Muthumanickam1521/wolf-vs-husky/README.md

 ## Deployment
 The model is given a minial user interaface using Streamlit python library.
 I created a simple data app and deployed it in cloud space offered by streamlit.
 The app contains an image file uploader.

+## Drawback
+Our model predicts brown wolfs as huskies as it was trained with less brown wolfs.
+In upcoming version, this will be rectified by adding enough samples for brown wolfs.

 ## Future work
 Though the model identifies 98% accurate, it is not a robust model since it was built with a samll dataset and a single layer CNN.
 In future versions of this project, i will work on improving other benchmarks such as precision.
+The functionality of this project has room for improvement.